For Health Professionals

 The party who requested the IME is required to pay for it, unless the CRT orders otherwise.
 As that party will not be able to recover more than $2,000, the CRT will try to keep the costs of the reports within that limit.

-The CRT’s role in motor vehicle injury disputes is limited to determining entitlement to accident benefits, determining whether an injury is a minor injury, and resolving motor vehicle injury damage claims for $50,000 or less.
+The CRT’s role in motor vehicle injury disputes is limited to determining entitlement to accident benefits.
 Based on that jurisdiction, the work required to prepare an IME for those claims may be proportionately less than that required to prepare expert reports for the courts.

 The CRT also recognizes that there will be circumstances where it is not possible to obtain an IME report for less than $2,000, due to the time needed to examine the injured party, review the records and prepare the report, together with the nature of expertise required.